-Opioids are a class of drugs that include the illegal drug heroin, synthetic opioids such as fentanyl, and pain relievers available legally by prescription, such as oxycodone, hydrocodone, codeine, morphine, and many others.
 Opioid pain relievers are meant to be prescribed by a doctor and taken for a short period of time.
-But opioids are often misused because they can create a euphoric feeling in addition to pain relief.
+However, when people abuse them, opioids can create a euphoric feeling in addition to pain relief.
 Even just a short period of use can lead to opioid addiction, overdosing, and even death.
-If you or a loved one has become addicted, professional opioid abuse treatment can be critical for recovery.
+Those who develop opioid addictions can benefit from professional opioid abuse treatment.
+This professional help can be critical for recovery.

-These are some of the most common brand names of drugs that classify has opioids.
+These are some of the most common brand names of drugs that classify as opioids.
 Heroin is also classified as the opioid most commonly used as a recreational drug.
 Many of these share the same negative effects on the body and mind.

 These are just a few of the common slang terms for opioids that you may hear.
 As a result of its misuses, opioids tend to have street terms.
-Some of the street name terms for opioids are interchangeable.
+Some of the street names for opioids are interchangeable.
 Opioids are also sometimes called “painkillers” or “pain pills” in a generic sense.
 But, regardless of the name a person may use, it’s important to realize the seriousness of having an opioid addiction.

 Even if a person does not overdose, long-term opioid addiction can cause lasting negative effects, including liver damage or even brain damage.
 If someone is not able to prevent themselves from using more than the recommended amount, they need to seek professional help immediately from an opioid rehab center.

 Our expert staff will plan an opioid treatment plan for you or your loved one based on personal needs.
 We start off opioid rehab with inpatient treatment.
 Inpatient treatment is a type of treatment in which a patient is provided with 24-hour care at a live-in facility.
-After detoxing from opioids, days will consist of the following services:
+After detoxing from opioids comes a number of personalized services including:

 If you or a loved one are addicted to opioids, the first step toward recovery starts here.
 Our opioid treatment center admission staff are available 24/7 to take your call anytime.
-Reach out today for help with opioid addiction.
+Reach out today for help with opioid addiction in Corona, CA.